Cairo-Dock/cairo-dock-core/README.md

 Cairo-Dock is a pretty, light and convenient interface to your desktop, able to replace advantageously your system panel!

 This repository contains an experimental fork that adds support for running on Wayland, under compositors that support the [layer shell](https://github.com/swaywm/wlr-protocols/blob/master/unstable/wlr-layer-shell-unstable-v1.xml) protocol.
+Main mainly targeting [Wayfire](https://github.com/WayfireWM/wayfire), but possibly others, such as [KWin](https://invent.kde.org/plasma/kwin).

 Note that this repository is not affiliated in any way with the Cairo-Dock project.
 Official releases of Cairo-Dock are available in the following repositories: